365614269/CCoursework/README.md

 - `gcc -o [fileName] main.c robotGraphics.c controls.c graphics.c`

-Fill in the desired fileName, and you will create an executable file.
+Assign a value to variable fileName, and you will create an executable file called fileName.

 To run the executable file, use the command